-NPCC: When to call the police (link) Concerns managed internally through pastoral support, contextual safeguarding, restorative approaches, RSE/PSHE.
-Setting informs parents/carers of incident and actions.
-Repeat incidents or that of moderate concern - Setting liaises with parents/carers.
-Consider seeking consent and advice for targeted/specialist services to support all learners involved in the incident(s).
+Repeat incidents or that of moderate concern - Setting advice for targeted/specialist services to support all learners involved in the incident(s).

 All actions, risk assessments and responses should be recorded on the Safeguarding/Child Protection file.
 Plans/risk assessments should be reviewed every 3 months or on any occasion another concern is raised.